jlmelville/smallvis/README.md

 uses the same delta-bar-delta optimization method used in t-SNE.
 It works well in my experience, but may require some tuning and seems to require more iterations compared to optimizing t-SNE.
+* The LargeVis gradient requires quite a large value of epsilon to avoid division by zero and get results.
+It's hard-coded to 0.1 in the LargeVis source code, so I have used the same value by default in smallvis.

 ## See Also